-able 6.2.
-Sensitivity of carbon storage assets in windi Asset (land use type) Carbon in soil (carbon density in t/ha) Carbon density in vegetation (carbon density in t/ha) Total estimated carbon stock (t/ha) Sensitivity rating Peat bog 64 576 7.15 583.15 Higher Avoid development.
-Broadleaved woodland 162 111 273 Moderate Development may be possible in some locations, with appropriate mitigation.
-Salt marsh 143 8.44 151.44 Moderate Development may be possible in some locations, with appropriate mitigation.
-Coniferous woodland 107 59.1 166.1 Moderate Development may be possible in some locations, with appropriate mitigation.
-Neutral grassland 121 3.1 124.1 Moderate
+Land cover type Estimated carbon content of vegetation for each habitat type (as per LCR Natural Capital Mapping data) Sensitivity rating Broadleaf woodland 273 Moderate Development may be possible in some locations, with appropriate mitigation.
+Mixed woodland 202 Moderate Development may be possible in some locations, with appropriate mitigation.
+Coniferous woodland 166.1 Moderate Development may be possible in some locations, with appropriate mitigation.